igapyon/blanco-sfdc-jdbc-driver/README.md

 - This Driver is designed for Programmer.
 This Driver is simple and lowlevel wrapper of Partner WSDL.
 - Implemented as OSS and written in Java.
 - Only for SOQL Query, without insert/update/delete feature.
-Thus only #next() will be supported.

 ## Status